 DNA Fingerprint Plus $300

 Welcome!
 Detsadanilvga!Here you will find links to other Cherokee DNA pages together with in-house studies and publications.
-We have been studying Cherokee DNA for 10 years and believe that we have both a unique collection and novel approach.
-For pages containing data, you will need to register to view.
+We have been studying Cherokee DNA for over 10 years and believe that we have both a unique collection and novel approach.

-Holli Starnes Molnar, project administrator.
-To send me an email use our comment form below.
+Holli Starnes, project administrator.
+To send me an email use our comment form below or write to hstarnes(at)dnaconsultants.com.

-Phase II testing to validate your Cherokee heritage is open to enrollment (as of February 2, 2010).
+Phase III testing to validate your Cherokee heritage is open to enrollment (as of October 1, 2014).
 To join this study, you must purchase a Native American DNA Test or Native American DNA Report Only.
 You may email us to receive a 10% discount code.
 You must also agree to the terms of theResults Pages (login required).
+(AREA UNDER CONSTRUCTION)

 Cherokee Clans.
 An Informal History.
 By Donald N. Yates.
 E-book $1.95.
 Instant download.
 Notes on the seven Cherokee clans, their history, famous representatives and traditional strengths, as first published in Ancient American magazine.
 24 pp.